-Always go with the first editor who accepts your story.
+Go with the first editor who accepts your story.
 Then deal with the second editor using one of the strategies mentioned in Part 2 of this article.

-He adds, “An important part of successful freelance writing is establishing productive, long-term relationships with editors.
+Allen adds, “An important part of successful freelance writing is establishing productive, long-term relationships with editors.
 In today’s market, attempting to play editors against one another over a story would be counterproductive and unprofessional.
 I think most writers understand that.”

 Let the second editor know what has happened and then make your alternative pitch, as I explain in the strategies in Part 2.

 You might also be interested in reading the 2 most asked questions about simultaneous queries.